Teaching and Learning Staff at Lewis

 237 Lewis Library

 Jeff leads McGraw’s mission for promoting pedagogical innovation and supporting faculty and graduate students as teachers and scholars.
-He directs the Center’s wide variety of pedagogy programs, directs the design and production of Princeton’s online course offerings and oversees the operations of the Broadcast Center.
-He advises individual faculty members on a range of teaching matters and he works closely with the faculty who offer online courses and use online learning tools to enhance their classroom teaching.
-Jeff has a Ph.D. in Anthropology from Princeton (*96), taught at Princeton and Swarthmore and was a faculty member in the Anthropology Dept. at NYU, where he received the “Golden Dozen Teaching Award.”
+He oversees teaching programs including events for faculty, the operation of the University's initiative in online education, and our graduate programs in teaching and English language.
+He advises individual faculty members on a range of teaching matters and he works closely with the faculty who offer open online courses and use online learning tools to enhance their classroom teaching.
+Jeff has a Ph.D. in Anthropology from Princeton (*96), has taught at Princeton and Swarthmore and was a faculty member in the Anthropology Dept. at NYU, where he received the “Golden Dozen Teaching Award.”
 He is the author of Circuits of Culture: Media, Politics and Indigenous Identity in the Andes and is an award-winning filmmaker with a music documentary in production.
-He teaches for the Anthropology Dept. and has recently taught courses on the Anthropology of Media and the Anthropology of Sound and is now teaching Foundational Concepts in Anthropology in Spring 2015.
+He teaches for the Anthropology Department and has most recently taught courses on the Anthropology of Media, the Anthropology of Sound, and Foundational Concepts in Anthropology.

 Sarah Schwarz, Associate Director, Teaching Initiatives and Programs